homanchou/xr/book/04-Meetin-Room-Communications.md

 * creating lib/xr_web/channels/user_socket.ex
 * creating assets/js/user_socket.js
 ```

+Note:

+You can follow the guides here: https://hexdocs.pm/phoenix/channels.html for how to setup and secure the UserSocket and RoomChannel.
+If you want to see how that works you can follow that guide then return to this book to see how to re-use the live socket instead of creating a new socket.

 We're going to merge some of the javascript code in `user_socket.js` into `app.ts` in moment.

 ### Create a Room Channel